aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/Disguise.md

 The `disguiseobj` is disabled with the entity.`sprite` being enabled.

 ## EntityControl.[Update](../../EntityControl/Update%20process/Unity%20events/Update.md#update) (active)
-This behavior prevents the `sprite` from being enabled there.
+This behavior prevents the entity.`sprite` from being enabled there.
 It also goes against this behavior at least as far as the `disguiseobj` is concerned, but this behavior doesn't change this logic in particular, only overrides it.

 ## EntityControl.[UpdateSprite](../../EntityControl/Update%20process/UpdateSprite.md#updatesprite)
 This update method is disallowed to change the `sprite` enablement on an [Enemy](../NPCType.md#enemy) with this behavior.